 ASC announces it has received the CIPS Procurement Excellence Programme Advanced Silver Award, from the Chartered Institute of Procurement and Supply (CIPS), following ASC’s initial corporate certification in 2018.

-ASC launches a revised set of corporate values that reflect the behaviours and principles considered the most important in delivering its services: Protect (safety and security), Respect, Integrity, Discipline and Excellence, forming the acronym PRIDE – in ASC’s workplace and its important contributions.
+ASC launches a revised set of corporate values that reflect the behaviours and principles considered the most important in delivering its services: Protect (safety and security), Respect, Integrity, Discipline and Excellence.
+The values’ first letters form the acronym PRIDE, reflecting staff’s pride in ASC’s workplace and its important contributions.

 The Royal Australian Navy declares the third and final Hobart Class Air Warfare Destroyer, HMAS Sydney, ready for operational deployment.
 The Chief of Navy describes the destroyers as ‘the most capable warships in Australia’s naval history’.

-ASC’s first ‘Reflect’ Reconciliation Action Plan is launched, providing a framework for ASC to contribute to national reconciliation and build communities that value Aboriginal and Torres Strait Islander peoples, histories and cultures.
+ASC launches its first Reconciliation Action Plan, ‘Reflect’, providing a framework for the company to contribute to national reconciliation and build communities that value Aboriginal and Torres Strait Islander peoples, histories and cultures.